mckinsey/vizro/vizro-ai/docs/pages/user-guides/vizro-ai-langchain-guide.md

 from langchain_openai import ChatOpenAI from vizro_ai import VizroAI

-# Load sample data
-df = px.data.gapminder()
-dfs = [df]

 # Initialize the LLM
-llm = ChatOpenAI(model="gpt-4o-mini")
+llm = ChatOpenAI(model="gpt-4")
 ```

 ## 2. Define LangChain tools

 Basic tools only take string as input and output.
-Vizro-AI takes Pandas dataframes as input and it's not cost-efficient and secure to pass the full data to a LLM.
-In this case, [bind the Pandas dataframes at run time](https://python.langchain.com/v0.2/docs/how_to/tool_runtime/) is more suitable.
+Vizro-AI takes Pandas DataFrames as input and it's neither cost-efficient nor secure to pass the full data to a LLM.
+The recommended approach is to exclude DataFrame parameters from the tool's schema and instead bind them at runtime using [LangChain's runtime binding feature](https://python.langchain.com/v0.2/docs/how_to/tool_runtime/).

 Now, create tools that wrap Vizro-AI's plotting and dashboard generation capabilities: